Serilingampally

 Serilingampally, also known as Lingampally, is a major suburb located in the north western part of Hyderabad city, India.
 It is the headquarters of the Serilingamapally mandal in the Ranga Reddy district of the Indian state of Telangana.
 It is administered by the Greater Hyderabad Municipal Corporation (GHMC).
 Due to its close proximity to HITEC City, Gachibowli, Nanakramguda, Manikonda and Kondapur, there has been a heavy influx of IT companies.
 A few of the tallest buildings in Hyderabad are located in Serilingampally, with Candeur Crescent being the tallest among them.
 University of Hyderabad (UoH) is also located here.

 Demographics

 As of 2011 India census, Serilingampally had a population of 153,364 composed of 32,642 households.
 This population contains 79,225 males and 74,139 females.
 As of 2001 census, Serilingampally has an average literacy rate of 42%, lower than the national average of 59.5%: male literacy is 42%, and female literacy is 41%.
 In Serilingampally, 11% of the population is under 6 years of age.

 Industries

 Patancheru, an industrial area in Medak district, is about 6 km from this area.
-ALIND (Aluminum Industries) is a private company near the railway station on the road towards Mehdipatnam.
 Indian Immunologicals (serum and vaccine unit), State Bank Institute for Rural Banking, University of Hyderabad and International Institute of Information Technology are in Gachibowli area just 4 to 5 km away from Lingampally railway station.
 It is very close to the Bharat Heavy Electricals, Ramachandrapuram unit and is also located off the National Highway 65 leading to Pune.